 Recently I met the two skilled and charming cooks at Il Giardino, Candida and Christian.

-Christian is from Ecuador and has lived in Italy for 13 years.
+Christian is from Ecuador and has lived in Italy for over a decade.
 He moved to Ventotene after living six years in Rome, during which time he was chef assistant to Giovanni Passerini at Uno e Bino, an acclaimed establishment in Rome’s San Lorenzo quarter that closed about five years ago (Passerini went on to start Rino in Paris).
 Today Christian works alongside the restaurant founders, Candida and Giovanni, who opened Il Giardino over thirty years ago, and their children.

 Working within the limitations of this island life must surely be a challenge, and no doubt lesser cooks would falter.
 These two have absolutely flourished.
 Have a look at the two astonishing dishes Christian kindly prepared for me, using local, fresh ingredients favored by the restaurant.